-Five synergistic, fundamental research themes are at the intersection of multiple CSGB research focus areas: Ultrafast Chemistry develops and applies approaches to probe the dynamics of electrons that control chemical bonding and reactivity; to understand energy flow underlying energy conversions in molecular, condensed phase, and interfacial systems; and to elucidate structural dynamics accompanying bond breaking and bond making in chemical transformations.
-Chemistry at Complex Interfaces addresses the challenge of understanding how the complex environment created at interfaces influences chemical phenomena such as reactivity and transport that are important in photochemical, catalytic, separations, biochemical and geochemical systems.
-These complex interfaces occur between phases with disparate properties, are structurally and functionally disordered, and exhibit dynamics on timescales commensurate with those of the chemical phenomena of interest.
-Charge Transport and Reactivity explores how the dynamics of charges contribute to energy flow and conversion and how the charge transport and reactivity are coupled.
-Reaction Pathways in Diverse Environments discovers the influence of nonequilibrium, heterogeneous, nanoscale environments on complex reaction mechanisms in chemical conversions.
-Research in this area increases understanding of the factors controlling chemical processes and provides mechanistic insights into the efficiency, control, and selectivity of reaction pathways.
-Chemistry in Aqueous Environments addresses the unique properties of water, particularly how they manifest in extreme environments such as confinement (e.g., nanoscale pores) and complex multi-component, multi-phase solutions (e.g., concentrated electrolytes), and the role aqueous systems play in energy and chemical conversions.
+Five synergistic, fundamental research themes are at the intersection of multiple CSGB research focus areas: Ultrafast Chemistry develops and applies approaches to probe the dynamics of electrons that control chemical bonding and reactivity, to understand energy flow underlying energy conversions, and to elucidate structural dynamics in chemical transformations.
+Chemistry at Complex Interfaces addresses the challenge of uncovering emergent chemical phenomena at dynamic interfaces with structural and functional heterogeneity.
+Charge Transport and Reactivity elucidates the contributions of charge dynamics to energy flow and its coupling to reactions.
+Reaction Pathways in Diverse Environments discovers the influence of nonequilibrium, heterogeneous, nanoscale environments on complex reaction mechanisms.
+Chemistry in Aqueous Environments addresses the unique properties of water in extreme environments and the role aqueous systems play in energy and chemical conversions.
 Priority will be given to proposals in the CSGB research focus areas listed below that address one or more of the above synergistic research themes.